 Our start ups

 Birgitte Kornum (IN), Petrine Wellendorph (ILF) and Bente Frølund (ILF) have Aug.
-20, 2018 founded the biotech company Ceremedy ApS together with Casper Tind Hansen (BiOrigin) with a pre-seed grant from the Novo Nordisk Foundation.
+20, 2018 founded the biotech company Ceremedy ApS together with Casper Tind Hansen (BiOrigin).
+The company is based on research performed at UCPH funded by a pre-seed grant from the Novo Nordisk Foundation.
 The aim of the company is to perform drug discovery in CNS disorders based on analogues of the neuroactive substance gamma-hydroxybutyric acid (GHB).

 Combigene’s scientific founders, Associate Prof. David Woldbye, Department of Neuroscience, UCPH, and Prof. Merab Kokaia, Lund University were among the first in the world to demonstrate that a neuropeptide in the brain, NPY (neuropeptide Y), suppresses epileptic seizures in animals and that the effect could be further strengthened with the addition of the Y2 NPY receptor.
 On 25th May 2015 CombiGene was listed on SPOTLIGHT Stock Market.Since the original discovery, CombiGene has successively built up a unique body of knowledge concerning gene therapy mechanisms in relation to various neurological illnesses, with an initial focus on epilepsy.
 Recently, the company was listed at Nasdaq First North stock market.